DataStax-Academy/astra-cli-scenario-katapod/step2.md

 ```

 <details><summary>ℹ️ What is CQLSH ?</summary>
 Cqlsh is a command-line interface for interacting with Apache Cassandra, a NoSQL database.
 It allows users to execute CQL (Cassandra Query Language) statements and commands to manage and query data stored in Cassandra.
 Cqlsh provides a convenient way for developers and administrators to interact with Cassandra without the need for a graphical user interface.
-The CLI download the component and setup the component for you.
+The CLI downloads the component and sets up the component for you.
 </details>
 &nbsp;

 **✅ Create a table:**

+> ℹ️ This command will be executed in the opened CQLSH.

 ```
 CREATE TABLE IF NOT EXISTS cities_by_country  (